spectrocloud/librarium/docs/docs-content/integrations/generic-vm-vsphere.md

 :::info

-During a first-time deployment, <b> preVMDestroyCmd</b> won't be invoked.
+During a first-time deployment, `preVMDestroyCmd` won't be invoked.
 However, if there is any change in cloud-init, then the VM resource will be recreated, preVMDestroyCmd will be invoked before deleting the VM, and once preVMDestroyCmd is executed successfully, only then the VM resource will be deleted.

-Once the VM is deleted and before another virtual machine is created, <b>preVMInitCmd</b> will be invoked.
+Once the VM is deleted and before another virtual machine is created, `preVMInitCmd` will be invoked.

 :::

-## Mounts
+### Mounts

 Mount the data inside the existing configuration map or secret into the pod as files, where pre-and-post hooks are executed.
 This allows the data present in the configuration map or the secrets file to be accessible while running